Pope Francis returns to Vatican 10 days after surgery

 ROME (AP) — Pope Francis was discharged from a Rome hospital and returned home to the Vatican on Wednesday, 10 days after undergoing surgery to remove half his colon.

-After the brief stop, Francis' small motorcade approached a side entrance to the Vatican.
+The small motorcade approached a side entrance to the Vatican about an hour later, after the detour to the basilica.
 The Ford stopped before reaching the gate and Francis got out with the help of a bodyguard.
 He greeted some Italian security guards — two army soldiers standing guard and a handful of Italian police motorcycle escorts — and got back in the car, which then entered the Vatican through the Perugino gate.

 Francis had half of his colon removed for a severe narrowing of his large intestine on July 4, his first major surgery since he became pope in 2013.
 It was a planned procedure, scheduled for early July when the pope’s audiences are suspended anyway and Francis would normally take some time off.